-the Contracting Authority.
+The contract shall be forwarded unsigned to the selected candidate and returned signed to the Contracting Authority.
+Only thereafter shall the contract be signed by the Contracting Authority.
 Signing the contract creates a legally binding document for both parties.

-• That adequate and exact reference is made in the Contract to the relevant RFP
+That adequate and exact reference is made in the Contract to the relevant RFP

-• That the candidate acknowledges the GTC and the COC without exceptions or amendments

-• For new contractors, make sure that satisfactory references and company data have been collected
+- That the candidate acknowledges the GTC and the COC without exceptions or amendments - For new contractors, make sure that satisfactory references and company data have been collected